grimsa/grimsa.github.io/_posts/2016-12-24-hibernate-multi-table-bulk-id-strategies.md

 ---
 layout:      post
 title:       "Hibernate: Multi-table update/delete handling strategies"
 date:        2016-12-24 15:20:47
+update_date: 2017-07-18 07:26:00
 summary:     "Hibernate's MultiTableBulkIdStrategy and its implementations"
 categories:  hibernate
 ---

 If you ever used a hierarchical entity model with Hibernate, you might have noticed similar DDL statements being generated on application startup: